Mirandadaa/mica-gd300/lectures/proj-loop.md

 [Revolver](https://vimeo.com/11558102) by Jonas Odell et al. is a great example of using secondary actions in a loop.
 Sometimes, looping the same sequence is not just a repetition but it is necessary to fully illustrate the meanings or intentions.

 Adam Beckett's [Sausage City](https://www.youtube.com/watch?v=RKS7N5ZzpI8) pushes the idea of an animation loop to another level.
 When you play an animated loop, you keep using the same drawings.
 But in Beckett's animation, every time a loop is repeated, new shapes and new colors are added on top of existing drawings.
-The process itself becomes a final result.
+The process itself becomes the final result.

 [Many optical devices we already looked at](w1-optical-devices.md) are based on the idea of a loop as they had a limited space to put frames on.
 In this day and age, everything is digital and we do not have such limitations, but perhaps, now, we have a different kind of limitation - a short attention span.